gsyhei/GXStarGame/GXStarGame/Technical-Support-English.md

 1. Open App Store
 2. Tap your profile icon in the top right
 3. Scroll down to "Available Updates"
-4. Find "Star Match" and tap "Update"
+4. Find "Star Magician" and tap "Update"

 ---